MakeSchool-Tutorials/Reddit-On-Rails/P8-Voting/content.md

-# Section Voting
+# Voting

+## Intent

+1. Tracking votes using models
+2. Using asynchronous javascript or Rails code to develop voting

-## Spliting up
+## Checking In

-If you want, this is another great time to split up.
-We're going to be covering some topics about voting here while the other section will cover more topics about front-end organization and css.
+This is another great time to split up the project.
+We're going to be covering some topics about voting here while the other section will cover more topics about front-end view code and css.
+This section will cover more Rails models.
 Figure out your partner's strengths and preferences and split up.

 ## Voting

 One of the biggest things about reddit is the ability to vote!
 Upvotes, downvotes, leftvotes, green votes!
-But more importantly we're going to need track of all votes that happen in our system and ensure that nobody has more than one vote on any post.
+We're going to need track of all votes that happen in our system and ensure that nobody has more than one vote on any post.
 So let's add voting to our model.

 What is important in a vote?
 A **user** has to vote **up** or **down** on a specific **submission**.
 We can determine what our relationships and our model will look like from there.
 I'll leave this an exercise for you to figure out and check back on this once you're ready.
 I'm going to influence your decision here though.
 Think about what else you vote on reddit?
-What did we learn last lesson that might be useful.
+What did we learn last lesson that might be useful?

-Take a second to determine what this might look like based on the hints.
+Take a second to determine what this might be.

 ## Voting - Models

 Votes belong on both posts and comments!
-So let's create a polymorphic relationship again where vote belong to a "votable" object which can be either a post or a comment in this case.
+Let's create a polymorphic relationship again where vote belong to a "votable" object which can be either a post or a comment in this case.
 That way we can re-use our voting model for both comments and posts.

-Try to think of what validations you'll need and set up their up at this point.
-You'll also need a uniqueness constraint on user_id but only based on the votable item.
+Determine the validations you'll need and add them to the model.

+We also want to limit it so that there is only one VOTE per votable object for each user.
+We can add uniqueness constraints using ```validate_uniqueness_of``` but how do we ensure that it will work for a votable for each user?
 For that we can learn about :scope in a validation, this allows us to specify a uniqueness constraint given another field's unique constraint.
 Here's an example:

 ```
 	class HolidayCalendarEvent < ActiveRecord::Base